Viktoraito/Numerical-Methods/README.md

 # Numerical-Methods
 Labs for Numerical Methods discipline.
-Language is Visual Basic.
+Language is Visual Basic 6.0.